luisc/slightlybetterlotteryodds/README.md

 https://www.statisticshowto.com/odds-of-winning-the-lottery/

-get_data.rb grabs the most recent Mega Millions Lottery Data in CSV format

-mega_millions.rb parses that data and sums up the occurrences of each ball.

-Pick random numbers from the most frequently occurring balls.
-This maybe changes your chances of less likely of getting hit and killed by a meteorite to about as likely to getting hit by an asteroid (or not).
+The scripts here will pick random numbers from the most frequently occurring balls for Mega Millions and Powerball.
+This maybe changes your chances of winning from _less likely_ than getting hit by an asteroid to _maybe_ about as likely as getting hit by an asteroid (or not).

+* get_data.rb grabs the most recent lottery data in CSV format: Powerball and Megaball
+* mega_millions.rb parses that data and sums up the occurrences of each ball (being deprecated as I write this)
+* app.rb (in progress) will load up data, analyze it and generate combinations by excluding data outside of X standard deviations (lower bound only)